Gift of Spring

 Life is a gift.
 To honor that gift the spirits that dwell in the East gifted our ancestors with the gift of asemaa (tobacco).
 This gift of asemaa is still being honored today and reminds us to be grateful for all life.
 It reminds us daily to be grateful and to be humble knowing that we as humans - and as married couples - will always require guidance and protection, and cannot exist without the gifts of the natural world around us – being the wind, the earth, the fire, the water, and all of those relatives and entities, natural as well as supernatural, that are alive with energy and movement.

-The 0.236" x 0.118" marquise-cut emerald placed inside the eagle feather represents aki (mother earth) and the miinikaanan (seeds) in her bosom; the precious stone stands, in color and form, for birth and youth, and for the fertile earth in springtime, when the seeds sprout forth from the earth and life returns to the land.
+The 0.236" x 0.118" marquise-cut emerald placed inside the eagle feather of the ladies' ring represents aki (mother earth) and the miinikaanan (seeds) in her bosom; the precious stone stands, in color and form, for birth and youth, and for the fertile earth in springtime, when the seeds sprout forth from the earth and life returns to the land.
 It stands for the first sound of creation, and the time of morning that starts in the East.
 Last but not least, the color and brilliance of the emerald stone express the hope that the wearer of the ring will walk a future road of healthiness and happiness.

 All these spiritual entities, sky and earth, birth and rebirth, and the many gifts that the East and springtime bring us, come together in the ring design and represent the deep and organic love that two people feel for each other.